petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/defining-environment-variables.md

 1. Click on *Services* in the environment menu.

-1. Click on the service you want to configure.
+1. Click on the service you want to configure to see its environment variables.

-1. Click on the *Environment Variables* tab.

    ![Figure 1: Navigate to the service's Environment Variables tab.](./defining-environment-variables/images/01.png)